Sandrine Grenier, winner of the University of Montpellier’s 2025 Innovation Award

 ▶ The Red Satin Chrysalis

-This project was carried out with the aim of bringing together multiple partners, all volunteers, institutional or private, for mutual enrichment and influence (among other things: to provide filming locations or costumes: the cities of Agde, Béziers, Pézenas, and Montpellier; the Faculty of Law and Political Science of Montpellier; the Judicial Court of Béziers; the Court of Appeal of Montpellier; the Montpellier Bar Association; the Centre Sud Law School; and the fashion houses Caroline Bouvier and Le P'tit Grain de Mil).
-The idea of bringing together legal, technical, and artistic talents around a common project, as well as showcasing the architectural and cultural heritage of our region, was also a driving force behind the project (filming took place at the Faculty of Law and Political Science in Montpellier, the municipal theater in Pézenas, the Vulliod Museum in Saint-Germain de Pézenas, the Fayet Museum in Béziers, the old cemetery in Béziers, the Hôtel La Prison in Béziers, and the Château Laurens in Agde).
+This project was undertaken with the aim of bringing together a wide range of partners—all of whom are volunteers, whether from the public or private sectors—to foster mutual enrichment and visibility (including, for example, the provision of filming locations and costumes: the cities of Agde, Béziers, Pézenas, and Montpellier; the Faculty of Law and Political Science in Montpellier; the Judicial Court of Béziers; the Court of Appeal of Montpellier; the Montpellier Bar Association’s Artistic Committee; the South Central Bar School; and the fashion houses Caroline Bouvier and Le P’tit Grain de Mil).
+The idea of bringing together legal, technical, and artistic talents around a shared project, as well as showcasing the architectural and cultural heritage of our region, also motivated the project (filming took place at the Faculty of Law and Political Science in Montpellier, the Municipal Theater of Pézenas, the Vulliod Museum in Saint-Germain-de-Pézenas, the Fayet Museum in Béziers, the Old Cemetery of Béziers, the Hôtel La Prison in Béziers, and Château Laurens in Agde).

 ▶ Movie trailer

-The second approach consisted of working specifically on reading and understanding court decisions, a traditional exercise that is often daunting for beginners and/or non-specialists given the specific nature of the writing style and legal vocabulary used.
-Faced with these difficulties, the idea of using film to make reading a decision more accessible and to encourage students to understand the legal issue raised and the solution applied by the judges was once again proposed.
-For the moment, six judgments have been chosen by the students and turned into short films of less than four minutes (three judgments from the Criminal Chamber of the Court of Cassation, one from the Social Chamber, and two from theFirst Civil Chamber).
+The second approach involved focusing specifically on the task of reading and understanding a court decision—a task traditionally feared by beginners and/or non-specialists given the specific nature of the writing style and the legal vocabulary used.
+Faced with these challenges, the idea of using film to make reading a court decision more accessible and to encourage students to understand the legal issue raised and the solution applied by the judges was once again proposed.
+So far, six rulings have been selected by the students and adapted into short films under four minutes in length (three rulings from the Criminal Chamber of the Court of Cassation, one from the Labor Chamber, and two from theFirst Civil Chamber).

 ▶ Three rulings are available online: